Are you looking to hire black freelancers who can help you boost your business? Here are the 7 top platforms that can help you get started.

 If you’re a part of the black freelance community, you might feel like every chance of success you have depends on luck.
 And luck doesn’t always guarantee the right client, rates, hours, or even jobs.

-The same goes for clients looking to hire black freelancers.
-Indeed, people are increasingly looking to diversify their workforce for the sheer cultural knowledge and experience that comes with it.
+The same goes for clients looking to hire African American freelancers.
+Indeed, people are increasingly looking to diversify their workforce for the sheer cultural knowledge and experience that comes with it and create social equality.

 Additionally, the recent movement towards supporting black communities has resulted in people exclusively looking to hire black freelancers.